SyncfusionExamples/Blazor-DataGrid-Sorting/README.md

 # Blazor-DataGrid-Sorting

-A quick-start project that helps you how to sorting in blazor DataGrid and customize using Data annotations.
+A quick-start project that helps you how to sorting in blazor DataGrid.

 Documentation: https://blazor.syncfusion.com/documentation/datagrid/sorting